junjie-bianjie/CapsuleFarmerEvolved/Advanced-Installation-for-Android.md

 ## Updating

 Enter the directory where you cloned the application initially and run `git pull` to update the application.
+Then run `pipenv install` to make sure you have all dependencies.

 ## Allow Termux to run in the background